The Boys: All seasons and spinoffs ranked

 Eric Kripke struck gold with the debut season of The Boys.
 Launching in 2019, at a time when superhero fatigue was starting to kick in, his gritty series – based on the comic books of the same name – proved to be the perfect antidote.

-As we wait for the next episode of The Boys Season 4, here are all seasons of the superhero TV show ranked from worst to best (or, should I say, great to the greatest).
+Since we’ll be waiting a while for The Boys Season 5, here are all seasons of the superhero TV show and its spinoffs ranked from worst to best (or, should I say, great to the greatest).

 If you’re a fan of The Boys, Season 4 is undoubtedly worth your time.
-It’s funny, cynical, and has Homelander acting more unhinged than he ever has before.
-So, why is it last on the list?
+It’s funny, cynical, and has the darkest finale in the show’s history.
+So, why is it so far down the list?

 And perhaps this is the issue any TV series has to deal with when pushing past the first couple of seasons: it just doesn’t feel as fresh as it once did.
 In this case, the central battle of Vought vs. The Boys is still going on, four chapters in.